coenttb/coenttb-com-server/Sources/Server Integration/Blog/Posts/4-en-Modern Swift Library Architecture-1 The Swift Package.md

-# Modern Swift Library Architecture 1: The Swift Package
+# Modern Swift library architecture 1: the Swift package

 > NOTE:
 > This is Part 1 in a series exploring modern swift library architecture.